Vladimir Retunsky: Trial, sentence and imprisonment

 In February 1999, the case materials were submitted to the court, while Retunsky himself was ordered to undergo a forensic psychiatric examination at a hospital in Voronezh.
 The commission, chaired by Professor Mikhail Burkov, found that he was sane and capable of standing trial, after which Retunsky was transferred to a holding facility.
-While in there, he attempted (or faked to attempt) to commit suicide by sticking a 10-centimeter nail in his ear.
+While in there, he attempted (or faked to attempt) suicide by sticking a 10-centimeter nail in his ear.

 He had to be guarded heavily to avoid any lynching attempt from his fellow countrymen, and the trial was held in a closed court with Retunsky being guarded by multiple armed police officers.
 On 6 May 1999, the Voronezh Regional Court found him guilty on all counts and sentenced him to death.
-However, at the time of the trial, President Boris Yeltsin announced an official moratorium on the death penalty, which automatically meant that the sentence had be commuted to be maximum available alternative sentence.
+However, at the time of the trial, President Boris Yeltsin announced an official moratorium on the death penalty, which automatically meant that the sentence had been commuted to be maximum available alternative sentence.
 In December 1999, the Supreme Court commuted Retunsky's death sentence to 15 years imprisonment, the maximum available sentence at the time taking into account two years of detainment as time served.